 Adware works by using your internet browser to collect your browsing history and send you a constant bombardment of targeted advertisements.
 Whenever you get a pop-up ad, it leads to advertising dollars for whoever owns the specific program.

-How it is Installed
+How Is Adware Installed

 Adware can install onto your device through three channels:

 - Browser vulnerabilities.
 Adware can infect websites.
 Depending on your browser, the browser may have a vulnerability that allows it to download to your device when you visit the "bad" website.
+It is recommended to use browser privacy to avoid ad tracking and possibly prevent the download of adware.

 - Freeware or shareware.
 When you download free programs, they may contain adware that installs onto your device without your knowledge.